jdriselvato/RL78-G14-iOS-Demo/README.md

 * Tilt (X,Y,Z)
 * Send Beep

-All communication is done via http://dweet.io
+All communication is done via http://dweet.io.
+This is also a good example of how to "stream" live data from a dweet.

 # How to use
 In Model.swift change line 12